mgtranslations/mgtranslations.github.io/10min/en/Best_Garden_Trees.md

-#### 10-Minute University™ · The Clackamas County Master Gardener Association · In collaboration with and in support of the OSU Extension Master Gardener™ Program

----

 ## WARNING: The original file contains a lot of images and could not be properly translated, please also reference the original pdf file [here](https://clackamascountymastergardeners.org/wp-content/uploads/2022/05/best-garden-trees__.pdf)

 # Best Garden Trees